 1 - The type of paint matters

-- We went through multiple brands of glass paint and came to the conclusion that DecoArt Americana 3D Opaque Gloss Enamels work the best.
-Other brands will leave bubbles or bleed under the stencil during printing.
-However, we had the best results with 3D Opaque Enamels.
-They can be found easily at craft supply stores or online at several retailers.
+- We went through multiple brands of glass paint and came to the conclusion that Liquitex Professional Acrylic Paint work the best and can be found relatively easily.
+Other store brand acrylic or enamel paints will leave bubbles or bleed under the stencil during printing.
+However, we had the best results with Liquitex.

 2 - Use a brush or soft squeegee

 - When applying the paint on a curved or hard surface, we recommend using an artist brush.
 A regular squeegee may be too rigid.
-Other customers have found using a sponge brush or soft squeegee worked well for them.
+Other customers have found using a soft squeegee worked well for them.
 Everyone develops their own preferences and techniques depending on the project.

 - It is extremely important for the stencil to have complete contact with a glass surface during printing.
 If the stencil is dry, then the paint will bleed and the results will not be pretty.
-First, try lightly dampening the underside of the stencil with water and placing it on the glass surface.
-Remove any air bubbles by rubbing the stencil.
-If the paint still bleeds, wash off the glass and start over by using repositionable tacky stencil spray.
-This can be found at craft supply stores or online.
-Apply a light spray of the repositionable glue on the underside of the stencil and rub away any air bubbles once placed on the glass surface.
+Apply a light spray of the repositionable glue on the underside of the stencil and rub away any air bubbles once placed on the glass surface (we found Aleene's Repositionable Tacky Stencil Spray to work well).
 After printing with glass paint, remove the stencil immediately and place in a bucket of water or wash off in the sink.
 The stencil will remain tacky if repositionable stencil spray is used.